robj411/injury_imputation/README.md

 Raw data are travel surveys and injury records.

-We need a script to take raw_data/trips and make processed distance data: processed_data/distances.
+We need a script to take raw_data/trips and make processed distance data: processed_data/distances. files in processed_data/distances/ should contain a table with two columns: one should be mode name and the other the total distances travelled for the whole population.
+The modes need to match the modes in injuries and in the other cities.
+The distances should be in km.

 Similarly, we need a script to take raw_data/injuries and make processed whw matrices: processed_data/whw_matrices.